Baxi Boiler Problems: Diverter Valve

 Frozen Condensate Pipe

 The condensate pipe on your combi boiler is responsible for draining some of the acidic waste that is produced by the boiler as it runs.
-This waste appears in the form of vapour, but condensates into slightly acidic water as it cools, and is usually deposited outside of the property through a small pipe—the condensate pipe.
+This waste appears in the form of vapor but condensates into slightly acidic water as it cools, and is usually deposited outside of the property through a small pipe—the condensate pipe.

 The water leaving this pipe comes through quite slowly, which can be a problem during the colder months as the water can freeze.
 As more water condenses and travels through the pipe, it also freezes, causing a build-up of ice.
 After enough time, this can block the pipe with ice, which prevents the boiler from operating.
+This is one of the most common issues requiring boiler repair or boiler installation.
+Additionally, problems with components like the diverter valve or pressure relief valve can arise, necessitating professional intervention to fix a diverter valve and ensure proper boiler function.

 Fortunately, this is often easy to fix yourself.
 All you need to do is warm the pipe up so that the ice melts.
 Indeed, it may even fix itself if the temperatures rise high enough during the day.